 Windward Balloon Adventures uses LPG in specifically designed cylinders, for their Avon Valley-based hot air ballooning operation, which operates out of Northam between April and November every year.

-Windward, a WA-owned and operated ballooning company since 1982, is now in its 40th year of operating and boasts some of the most experienced pilots within Australia as well as being a multi-award winning tourism operator.
+Windward, is a WA-owned ballooning company that has been operating since 1982.
+It boasts some of the most experienced pilots in Australia and is a multi-award-winning tourism operator.

 According to Windwards’ Director and Chief Pilot, Damien Hays, ballooning is a fairly simple operation.